aai-research-lab/aai-research-lab.github.io/_pages/about_santi.md

 🌐 [LinkedIn](https://www.linkedin.com/in/santiago-tecuanhuey-garcia)

 Santi is a Computer Science student at California State University, Dominguez Hills.
-He is a GPS Research Intern at AAI Research Lab.
+He was a GPS Research Intern at AAI Research Lab.
 He is interested in computational biology.